HM Prison Birmingham: After the riot

 After the riot inspectors found violence and illegal drug use were still problematic.
 Some prisoners felt unsafe.
 Prison wings damaged during the riot were not reopened until April 2017.
 There was a further disturbance in September 2017 Prisoners refused to return to their cells and 28 were subsequently moved.

 6 prisoners died from January 2018 to late April 2018, one was from natural causes and the others are under investigation.
 7 prisoners died during 2017.
 One prisoner death was self-inflicted.
 The Howard League for Penal Reform maintains the figure for deaths is the joint highest in England and Wales in 2018, together with HMP Durham, and considers it "extremely concerning".
 Roger Swindells, of the Independent Monitoring Board for Birmingham Prison described problems including overcrowding, with prisoners facing cramped conditions in Victorian cells, also cockroach and rat infestations.
 There is a high rate of sickness among prison officers and the prison has trouble retaining staff.

 In August 2018 the government announced they were taking Birmingham prison over because it is in a state of crisis.
-Peter Clarke maintained some prisoners are afraid to leave their cells and described Birmingham Prison as, "the worst prison he had ever been to."
+Peter Clarke, the Chief Inspector of Prisons, maintained some prisoners are afraid to leave their cells and described Birmingham Prison as, "the worst prison he had ever been to."
 Clarke maintained there was a "dramatic deterioration" in conditions after the 2016 riot and reported there was a lack of order, where violent people could act with "near impunity".
 Some staff locked themselves in their offices, and parts of the prison were filthy, with blood, vomit and rat droppings on the floor.
 Clarke described an, "abject failure" to manage and deliver the contract at Birmingham.
 Clarke wrote, "The inertia that seems to have gripped both those monitoring the contract and delivering it on the ground has led to one of Britain's leading jails slipping into a state of crisis that is remarkable even by the low standards we have seen all too frequently in recent years."
 In 2017 1,147 assaults including fights were recorded at the prison.
 This was higher than for any other prison in England or Wales that year and five times higher than 2012, the first complete year that G4S ran the prison.